 In this paper I focus on two questions for these contained spaces; what changed and when?
 Answers to how and why these changes happened will be addressed elsewhere (Davies & Gamble in prep).
 I offer here some suggestions as to how these gendered spaces might be investigated with archaeological evidence.
-But the main aim of this paper is to broaden our understanding of how space was organised and conceived of during the Palaeolithic.
+But the main aim of this paper is to broaden our understanding of how space was organised and conceived of during the Palaeolithic and to open up debate.

 Circular and rectangular houses in Africa

 In his history of world architecture Raglan (1964) reproduced Walton’s (1956) distribution map of traditional African house forms across sub-Saharan Africa (Figure 1).
 Circular houses dominate in the drier, less forested regions, while in the tropical rain forests of west Africa rectangular forms are more common.
-Raglan drew on Walton’s work to chart the development of house forms through time.
-His scheme went from windbreaks to circular, domed houses made of one material (beehives), to those where roof and walls use different materials (cone-on-cylinder or rondavel), culminating in rectangular houses, often with different wall and roof materials.
+Raglan drew on Walton’s work to chart the development of house forms from windbreaks to circular, domed houses made of one material (beehives), to those where roof and walls use different materials (cone-on-cylinder or rondavel), culminating in rectangular houses, often with different wall and roof materials.
 In his opinion these were the most evolved form (Raglan, 1964, 193–4).

 <<Figure 1 here>>

 Walton’s and Raglan’s scheme made the synchronicity of house forms into an evolutionary ladder.
 It is an example of turning ethnography into history without paying attention to the necessary methodological steps.
-Subsequent surveys such as Denyer’s (1978) point to the importance of indigenous African state organisations, religion, habitat, subsistence, and colonialism as the contexts to understand architectural outcomes.
+Subsequent surveys (eg Denyer 1978) point to the importance of indigenous African state organisations, religion, habitat, subsistence, and colonialism for understanding architectural outcomes.

 The significance of circular and rectangular houses has been a long-standing interest among archaeologists working in other continents.
-Their research has highlighted the importance of an expanded labour force (Flannery 2002), mobility (Binford 1990), and cosmology (Bradley 2012) to account for different forms of houses.
-My interest here lies in the spatial scales, micro and macro, that are exemplified by Africa’s tents and houses.
+Their research has highlighted the importance of an expanded labour force (Flannery 2002), mobility (Binford 1990), and cosmology (Bradley 2012) to account for different house forms.
+My interest here lies in the spatial scales (micro and macro) exemplified by Africa’s tents and houses.
 Ethnoarchaeological studies at the micro-scale reveal these dwellings as gendered spaces associated with gendered access to food stores.
 The African continent is the macro-scale.
-It allows the environmental hypothesis to be examined; that in Africa, significant investment in storage is only expected when food production, rather than extraction, is present.
-This late development is contrasted with much earlier evidence from Eurasia and against which the deep history of Africa is compared.
+It allows an examination of the environmental hypothesis that in Africa, significant investment in storage is only expected with food production, rather than extraction.
+This late development is contrasted with much earlier evidence from Eurasia.

 Micro-scale: gendered spaces and stores

-Africa’s hunters and gatherers do not have substantial architecture.
+Africa’s hunter-atherers do not have substantial architecture.
 Neither are storage pits, pots, and bins part of their traditional cultural inventory (R.B.
 Lee 1979; Marlowe 2010, 92–3).
 Hadza, Tanzania, build their small, 5–7 m2, grass shelters quickly (Porr 1997).
 They sleep in these ephemeral dwellings during the wet season (Marlowe 2010, 93–4).
-In the Kalahari, little, if anything, is kept within the circular Ju/’hoansi shelters and, unlike the Hadza (Mallol et al. 2007, tab.
+In the Kalahari, little, if anything, is kept within the circular Ju/’hoansi shelters and, unlike the Hadza examples (Mallol et al. 2007, tab.
 1, 2037), many of them do not have internal hearths (Yellen 1977).

 <<Figure 2 here>>